 Must arrive 30 minutes before closing to get tested

 HIV Testing is an oral swab in your mouth.
-STD Testing includes and blood and urine sample.
+STI Testing includes and blood and urine sample.

 HIV Testing provided by AIDS Resource Center of Ohio

 STI Testing provided by Columbus Public Health

 OraQuick Rapid test uses oral fluid that is collected from the mouth using a special collection swab.
 It uses the oral fluid to look for the presence of HIV antibodies.
 It produces very quick results, approximately 20 minutes.

 Should I get tested?

 The following are behaviors that increase your chances of getting HIV.
 If you answer yes to any, you should definitely get an HIV test.